Estoy empezando ahora¶

 Tienes total libertad para definir la lógica que se utilizará y también la forma en que se contabilizarán los elementos.

-Al final, simplemente reporta estos datos utilizando el método finish_task del SDK de Maestro.
+Al final, simplemente reporta estos datos utilizando el método finish_task del Maestro SDK.